PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 ```

 !!! tip "When to use `with_metadata=True`"
     The primary uses of accessing the `RunInput` object for a receive input are to respond to the sender with the `RunInput.respond()` function or to access the unique key for an input.
-These uses are discussed in more detail later in this document.
+These are discussed in more detail later in this document.

 Notice that we are now printing `name_input.value`.
 When Prefect generates a `RunInput` for you from a built-in type, the `RunInput` class has a single field, `value`, that uses a type annotation matching the type you specified.
 So if you call `receive_input` like this: `receive_input(str, with_metadata=True)`, that's equivalent to manually creating the following `RunInput` class and `receive_input` call: